 Satisfaction with any photo is covered by my guarantee.
 I will promptly give a full refund upon receiving the print back if you don't think the print is fantastic.

 Shipping is included with the price of the print.
+For international orders, please use the appropriate button, which covers the additional shipping cost.

 To order from the site, find any photo on the main site (not the blog -- the URL of a page on the main site will end with .html, while the blog pages URL ends with / ).
 If you're already on a page with a "buy a print" button, just click that.
 From a page without the buy button, some page that lists more than one photo, clicking on any photo or thumbnail photo will pop up a "lightbox" -- a floating image, including a link to the individual image's page (at the bottom of the "lightbox" image that will pop up with the click).
 On those pages linked under the image you'll buy button on the upper right.
 This will produce some options to buy a print with a credit card.
 Often the print can be much bigger, upon request.
 Please email me if you have any trouble with the cart system or any questions at all, or any requests.
 I carefully print each print, or hire it out if it's very large or a special surface, so don't hesitate to ask anything before or after ordering.